-How to Use Thermocouple Calibrators as a Circuit Diagnostic Tool
+How to Use Thermocouple Temperature Calibrators as a Circuit Diagnostic Tool

 GENEVA, OH, January 13, 2020

-Simultaneous SOURCE and MEASURE with the Thermocouple Calibrator
+Simultaneous SOURCE and MEASURE with the Temperature Calibrator

 With the two independent displays and independent input and output channels, good temperature calibrators can simultaneously SOURCE a highly accurate thermocouple signal to a controller and simultaneously MEASURE the output of a thermocouple in the process to verify that the controller, the connecting circuits and the heat source are working properly end to end.
 You can READ the value of the signal going to the controller and the simultaneous MEASURE function allows you to monitor the system response and validate that your system stabilizes at the proper temperature.
 You can also watch the displays to see if the system undershoots or overshoots the set point.

 When troubleshooting a system with a thermocouple transmitter in-line with the controller, you can use the Transfer Mode to verify the system end to end – the transmitter, the system thermocouple and the signal cabling.

 Using Transfer Mode in a System with a Transmitter: